 5. Have just one calendar and use it.

 6. Establish routines for yourself in the morning and at night.

-8. This is the most important one…schedule “me” time, so that you can regroup, relax and have a better positive mental attitude to carry on.
+8. The most important thing on your schedule is to make sure there is “me” time, so that you can regroup, relax and have a better positive mental attitude to carry on getting things done.

 We cannot add anymore time to the 24 hours in a day, but we can learn to master ourselves in what we do with those 24 hours.